Jacob de Haan (composer)

 Jacob de Haan is a Dutch contemporary composer known for wind music.
 De Haan has also published various vocal works, including several masses for choir, wind band, and soloists.
+De Haan is regularly invited as a guest conductor for performances of his own work.
+He also gives master classes and acts as a jury member at international competitions.
+De Haan also published works under the pseudonyms Dizzy Stratford, Tony Jabovski, Larry Foster, and Ron Sebregts.

 Early life and education

 As a child, de Haan learned the basics of piano from his brother Jan de Haan.
 He later studied at the Leeuwarden Music Academy, majoring in music education and organ studies under the tutelage of Jos van der Kooy.
 After graduating in 1984, he taught music arrangement at the Leeuwarden Academy.